We’d like to know about interesting events or activities. E-mail items of 125 words or less to email@example.com.

 SRC seeks volunteers

-The Seniors’ Resource Center in Evergreen is looking for volunteers.
-Volunteers help with minor repairs, visiting seniors or delivering meals.
+The Seniors’ Resource Center in Evergreen is looking for volunteers to help with minor repairs, visiting seniors or delivering meals.
 For information, contact Melanie at 303-674-2843, ext.
 302, or e-mail email@example.com.

 MRC Workforce Center hours